GeomScale/dingo/README.md

 # misha
-Analyzing metabolic networks with MCMC sampling
+A python library for sampling and analysing metabolic networks